Nice being with you here on the Rush Limbaugh program.

 But I'm glad I'm here with you and that we're able to go over some of these things, Frank, because you're always interesting and very helpful.

-Maybe even uh maybe a personal vendetta, who knows?
+Maybe even a personal vendetta.

 I'm not that familiar with your relationship with the people you're dealing with there at PBS.

-What we do know is one arm of public broadcasting said yes, the corporation for public broadcasting, the other arm, PBS, said no.
+What we do know is one arm of public broadcasting said yes, the Corporation for Public Broadcasting.

 It's our money.

-It is we're paying for this.
+We're paying for this.

 That's right.

-You want to get this film in front of uh members of Congress, and I understand that you're working on that.
+You want to get this film in front of members of Congress.

-When we come back, we'll find out exactly what you already have planned and what you think you'd like to do that you say maybe we can help you do, uh, because I suspect that there are a lot of people listening right now who would also like to see this whole idea of uh Islam versus Islamists, or I say Islamists, uh which document documents uh moderate American Muslims.
+Because I suspect that there are a lot of people listening right now who would also like to see this whole idea of Islam versus Islamists, or I say Islamists, which documents moderate American Muslims.

 Coming up.